seL4/docs/projects/sel4/porting.md

 This is also useful for debugging, as you can use the FDT file system to dump addresses from a running system.

 Once you have found the correct address to load, declare the boot command (where address 0x20000000 as an example):

 ```sh
 bootcmd="tftpboot 0x20000000 /path/to/image && go 0x20000000"
 saveenv
 ```

-For TFTP, you will also need to set some U-Boot envrionment variables:
+For TFTP, you will also need to set some U-Boot environment variables:

 ```sh
 setenv ipaddr <BOARD ADDRESS>
 setenv serverip <SERVER ADDRESS>